Improve Your Employability in 2017

 In order to be a successful business person you must be able to communicate across different cultures as well as in different languages.
 Knowing a second or third language enables you to this.
 Nowadays, this does not give you a competitive edge it merely puts you on a level playing field with the rest of the world.
+Choosing to learn one of these 5 languages will not only improve your employability but may be enough to secure that dream job in 2017.

 With nearly one billion native speakers and the second-largest economy in the world a good command of Mandarin Chinese and a good understanding of Chinese culture can open up not just the Chinese market but other markets in Asia.
 Mandarin Chinese is extremely difficult for English speakers to learn and will be sure to impress in a job interview.
 And even more impressive at a party.